Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

-At last, to address the class imbalance inherent in the original dataset, we employed a data augmentation strategy to upsample minority classes to a target size of 5000 samples per class.
+In addition, to address the class imbalance inherent in the original dataset, we employed data augmentation strategies to upsample minority classes to a target size of 3000 samples per class.
 Specifically, we applied a range of physiologically plausible signal transformations—including temporal shifting, polarity flipping, time warping, baseline drifting and amplitude scaling—to generate synthetic ECG samples.
 All augmentations were applied channel-wise with controlled intensity.
-This augmentation was applied exclusively to the training set and resulted in a balanced training set of 30,000 samples, while the validation and test sets remained unchanged.
-In summary, each sample in our dataset comprises two synchronized signal modalities: the standard 12-lead surface ECG and 6 intracardiac electrograms (IEGM).
+This augmentation was applied exclusively to the training set, while the validation and test sets remained unchanged.
+Finally, each augmented sample was separated into two distinct synchronized signal modalities: 12-lead ECG and 6-lead IEGM, which were processed independently in subsequent multimodal learning stages.